vetscience/Assemblosis/README.md

 >             env_copy[key] = env[key]
 ```

-Download and extract RepBase database, Centrifuge version of NCBI nt database and create Illumina adapter FASTA file to your preferred location.
+Download and extract RepBase database, Centrifuge version of NCBI nt database and create Illumina adapter FASTA file to your preferred locations.
+The location of these data will be defined in the configuration (.yml) file.

 ### Usage
 You have to create a YAML (.yml) file for each assembly.
 This file defines the required parameters and the location for both PacBio and Illumina raw-reads.